micahgodbolt/fluent-ui-react-staging/packages/base/src/components/Button/README.md

 | `toggled`                          | Removing as it is already deprecated. | &#9745;                | No, because prop is already deprecated. | &#x274C;              |
 | `uniqueId`                         | TBD                                   | &#x274C;               | &#x274C;                                | &#x274C;              |

-### Conversion process Stardust to Fluent UI Button
+### Conversion process from Stardust to Fluent UI Button

 #### ButtonProps interface